The Evolution of Post-Starburst Galaxies from $z\sim1$ to the Present: Introduction

 The picture that gas-rich mergers drive both star formation and AGN activity is supported by theoretical work as early as, for example, \citet{Sanders_etal_1988} and \citet{Mihos_Hernquist_1994}.
-More recent simulation work that studies this scenario includes, for example, \citet{Hopkins_etal_2006, Hopkins_etal_2008, Bekki_etal_2001, Bekki_etal_2005, Bekki_etal_2010} and \citet{Snyder_etal_2011}.
-Their models suggest that the spectra of the merging systems start with strong Balmer absorption with a moderate amount of emission lines, then go through a post-starburst phase when the emission lines fade out.
-After about 1 Gyr, the galaxy becomes dominated by an elliptical-like population.
+More recent simulation papers that study this scenario include, for example, \citet{Hopkins_etal_2006, Hopkins_etal_2008, Bekki_etal_2001, Bekki_etal_2005, Bekki_etal_2010} and \citet{Snyder_etal_2011}.
+Their models suggest that the spectrum of a merging system starts with strong Balmer absorption with a moderate amount of emission lines, then goes through a post-starburst phase when the emission lines fade out.
+After about 1 Gyr, the galaxy becomes dominated by an old stellar population.

-There are also other models that attempt to explain this post-starburst phenomenon. \citet{Miller_Owen_2001} suggest that post-starburst galaxies are in fact dust-enshrouded starburst galaxies.
+There are also other models that attempt to explain this post-starburst phenomenon. \citet{Poggianti_Wu_2000} and \citet{Miller_Owen_2001} suggest that post-starburst galaxies are in fact dust-enshrouded starburst galaxies.
 In this picture, the ongoing star formation is hidden behind a large amount of dust and gas and therefore the emission lines are completely extincted.
-Balmer absorption lines, on the other hand, originate from A stars, which are long-lived enough to migrate out of the star-forming gas cloud and become visible.
+Balmer absorption lines, on the other hand, originate from A-stars, which are long-lived enough to migrate out of the star-forming gas cloud and become visible.
 This idea can be tested at far-infrared or radio continuum wavelengths, at which one can measure the star formation rate independent of dust and gas extinction.
-Various authors have carried out this test and the conclusion is that even though a small number of post-starburst galaxies may include dust-enshrouded starbursts, this model does not explain the majority of the post-starburst galaxies population \citep{Miller_Owen_2001, Goto_2004, Chang_etal_2001, Nielsen_etal_2012}.
+Various authors have carried out this test and the conclusion is that even though a small number of post-starburst galaxies may include dust-enshrouded starbursts, this model does not explain the majority of the post-starburst galaxy population \citep{Miller_Owen_2001, Goto_2004, Chang_etal_2001, Nielsen_etal_2012}.

-With these pictures in mind, various authors have studied various aspects of post-starburst galaxies.
-The results of these observations are reviewed below.